Jim Collier, MA MBACP

 I grew up in a small town in western Oregon, a state on the West Coast of the United States, and graduated from the University of Oregon with a degree in English literature in 1994.
 Since then, I’ve worked in a

-After moving to the UK, I continued to work in the insurance industry for several years.
-Then in 2014, I decided to take an Introduction to Counselling course at the Norwich Centre, which would start me on my path towards becoming a qualified therapist.
+In 2011, I moved to the UK with my partner, who is British, and I continued to work in the insurance industry for several years.
+Then in 2014, I took an Introduction to Counselling course at the Norwich Centre, which would start me on my path towards becoming a qualified therapist.
 I went on to complete a postgraduate certificate in person-centred counselling skills at the University of East Anglia (UEA) in 2016 and earned a master’s degree in counselling at the UEA in 2018.

 I have studied and explored spirituality throughout my life, and I practice meditation regularly.
 I completed a 10-day silent meditation retreat in Northern California to learn Vipassana (or insight) meditation.
 My practice of ‘sitting’ has assisted my own exploration of emotions and bodily experiences through self-reflection, which I believe adds a quality of mindfulness to the therapy that I offer.
 More recently, I completed a 30-hour mindfulness training course for therapists focused on working mindfully with feelings and emotions as they arise for the client during therapy.